Feasible Dose-Response Curves for Continuous Treatments Under Positivity Violations: Discussion

 \subsection{Limitations}

-Estimating the full CDRC under continuous interventions faces several fundamental limitations.
+Estimating the full CDRC under continuous interventions faces several important limitations.
 First, under mild smoothness conditions, the CDRC is non-pathwise differentiable \cite{diaz2013targeted}.
-This rules out the use of influence-function-based estimators such as TMLE or doubly robust procedures, unless additional structural assumptions are imposed.
-While some recent approaches achieve robustness by assuming differentiability \cite{kennedy2017non}, monotonicity \cite{westling2020causal}, or smooth invertibility \cite{diaz2023nonparametric}, such assumptions may be difficult to defend in applied contexts where the estimand is determined by the scientific question.
-Thus, double robustness and semiparametric efficiency are generally unattainable in this setting.
+This makes it more challenging to apply standard influence-function-based estimators such as TMLE or doubly robust procedures in the fully nonparametric model, and typically motivates introducing additional structure.
+Several recent approaches obtain robustness by leveraging assumptions such as differentiability \cite{kennedy2017non}, monotonicity \cite{westling2020causal}, or smooth invertibility \cite{diaz2023nonparametric}.
+While these assumptions can be reasonable in many applications, they may not always hold or may require careful justification depending on the scientific context.
+Accordingly, achieving double robustness or semiparametric efficiency often relies on working under a more restricted model.

-Second, the data-adaptive nature of our proposed intervention introduces dependence between the observed data and the estimand.
-As noted by Hubbard et al.\ \cite{hubbard2016statistical}, this dependence violates standard independence assumptions and may compromise the validity of inference procedures such as the bootstrap.
-Sample splitting or cross-validation can help restore approximate independence by separating the construction of the data-adaptive intervention rule from estimation of the target parameter, but these remedies introduce practical complexity: they yield multiple, split-specific estimands and complicate interpretability.
+Second, our proposed feasible intervention strategy introduces dependence between the observed data and the estimand.
+As noted by Hubbard et al.\ \cite{hubbard2016statistical}, this dependence falls outside the conditions typically used to justify standard resampling arguments (e.g., the nonparametric bootstrap), and can affect coverage in finite samples.
+Sample splitting or cross-validation can reduce this dependence by separating the construction of the data-based intervention rule from estimation of the target parameter, but these remedies introduce practical complexity: they can lead to split-specific versions of the estimand and complicate interpretation.

-Third, the performance of our approach depends on the stability of the data-adaptive rule itself.
-In particular, the choice of the support level \(\alpha\), the method for estimating highest density regions, and the specification of the substitution function all influence the resulting estimand.
+Third, the performance of our approach depends on the stability of estimated intervention rule itself.
+In particular, the choice of the support level \(\alpha\), the method for estimating conditional densities and the highest density regions.
 Instability in these components may introduce variability or sensitivity in finite samples, raising concerns about robustness and reproducibility across different applications.